Dr. Matthew Gianforte

 Nutritional Deficiencies

-Lack of folate, Magnesium, water, Vitamin B2, 12, and D may result in migraines.
+Lack of folate, Magnesium, water, vitamins B2, 12, and D may result in migraines.

 Dehydration